barath83/Flutter-Course-Work/README.md

 # Flutter-Course-Work

-This repository contains basic applications built using Flutter which probably would cover most of the Flutter basics.
+This repository contains applications built using Flutter which probably would cover most of the Flutter basics.